 I also made 1/4 of a six-foot pomegranate, seeds and all.
 It was put on a wood and chicken wire frame and then I covered it in foam and upholstery fabric of the slightly leathery type.
 I then painted over this.
 As well, I cut foam into large (about ten inches) seeds and covered each one into red, transparent cellophane.
 I put these down the middle slit.
 And then I took the thing over the border to a festival in the US.
 Again, I don’t have more than one picture of this.
 (What’s wrong with me?) and it now resides in the enshrined basement of a friend in Snohomish.

 I keep making jewellery of late: watches, earrings and necklaces…and then I don’t sell them.
 It’s just beading but it’s another creative outlet from the wordcrafting.

 One of my major loves is writing, obviously.
 (You probably never thought I’d get to this.)
 And I seem to be opinionated…hmmm.
-I’ve been drawing since I was six and knew I first wanted to be an artist.
+I’ve been drawing since I was six when I knew I wanted to be an artist.
 I started writing around twelve, with poetry.
 I hid it for years until I took it off somewhere for a critique in my early twenties.
 Then I started taking writing courses.
 My “Muse” and “Worlds of What-if” blogposts talk more about those early inspirations.

 I think the world is an intricate and inherently beautiful place.
 I try to remember the sheer variety and ingenuity of humans when it seems that everything goes dire.
 It’s important to balance against the constant media deluge of doom and gloom.
 No wonder we have a depressed society.
 I still believe there is more good than evil in the world, yes, even if I write tales of dark times.

 This, like my life, is a work in progress…